 With over a twenty year history of providing outpatient primary care services to the medically needy, uninsured, underinsured, and working poor citizens of our community, ECC has grown to be the primary medical home for thousands of area residents.
 ECC operates nine service delivery locations in Escambia and Santa Rosa Counties, with the main service delivery site located at 14 West Jordan Street in Pensacola.
 Our other sites, including pediatric, dental and family practice clinics, are located conveniently throughout our service area.
 ECC also has two 38' mobile units to provide medical and dental outreach to our community.

-ECC has twelve fixed sites and two mobile units.
+ECC has fourteen fixed sites and two mobile units.
 ECC's main site is located at 14 W. Jordan Street in Pensacola and other sites are located in Escambia and Santa Rosa Counties.
 A mobile medical unit and a mobile dental unit are also approved sites in ECC's scope of sites.

 No, services at Escambia Community Clinics are not free.
 Patients pay for services according to their income and household size by applying for our sliding fee schedule.